verdaccio/verdaccio/README.md

 ```

 Now you can navigate to [http://localhost:4873/](http://localhost:4873/) where your local packages will be listed and can be searched.

+## Configuration

+When you start a server, it auto-creates a config file.

+**For instructions on how to run Verdaccio as a service, with a nice URL or behind a proxy have a look at the [server-side configure document](SERVER.md).**

 ### Docker